Recognizing mainboard components of Desktop – Part 1

 IC (Integrated circuit)

-– There are many different types of IC on Desktop mainboard such as super Input/Output Controller (SIO IC), oscillator of power IC, etc.
+– There are many different types of IC on the Desktop motherboard such as super Input/Output Controller (SIO), power IC oscillator, etc.

 – Specifications: